Insolvencies and activity of companies - ex

 It is our hope that information on the recent activity of insolvent companies will provide a more reliable initial indication of the effects of insolvencies on the labour market and the economy than can be obtained from the number of insolvencies of registered companies.

-There were 41 corporate insolvencies registered in October 2020.
-Thereof, 31 were for companies that were active in the previous year, i.e. they either had registered employees according to the official PAYE tax registry or turnover according to VAT reports.
-Thereof, 8 insolvencies were in construction, 3 were in wholesale and retail trade and repair of motor vehicles and motorcycles, 12 were in tourism industries and 8 in other industries.
+There were 28 corporate insolvencies registered in December 2020.
+Thereof, 22 were for companies that were active in the previous year, i.e. they either had registered employees according to the official PAYE tax registry or turnover according to VAT reports.
+This is a 35% decrease from December 2019..

 For information on insolvencies of registered companies, refer to: Insolvencies of enterprises by field of activity 2008-2020